 In the ordinary course of business there is inherent uncertainty in quantifying our income tax positions.
 We assess our income tax positions and record tax benefits for all years subject to examination based upon management's evaluation of the facts, circumstances and information available at the reporting dates.
-For those tax positions where it is more-likely-than-not that a tax benefit will be sustained, we have recorded the largest amount of tax benefit with a greater than 50% likelihood of being realized upon ultimate settlement with a taxing authority that has full knowledge of all relevant information.
+For those tax positions where it is more-likely-thannot that a tax benefit will be sustained, we have recorded the largest amount of tax benefit with a greater than 50% likelihood of being realized upon ultimate settlement with a taxing authority that has full knowledge of all relevant information.
 For those income tax positions where it is not more-likely-than-not that a tax benefit will be sustained, no tax benefit has been recognized in the financial statements.
 Potential accrued interest and penalties related to unrecognized tax benefits are recognized as a component of income tax expense.

 Insurance and claims: We self-insure, in part, for losses relating to workers' compensation, auto liability, general liability, cargo and property damage claims, along with employees' health insurance, with varying risk retention levels.
-We are responsible for the first \$1.0 million on each auto liability claim.
-We are also responsible for the first \$750,000 on each workers' compensation claim.
+We renewed our liability insurance policies effective June 1, 2024 and are responsible for the first \$2.0 million on each auto liability claim with an annual \$5.0 million aggregate for claims between \$10.0 million and \$20.0 million.
+For the policy years effective June 1, 2022 and June 1, 2023, we are responsible for the first \$1.0 million on each auto liability claim with no aggregates.
+We continue to be responsible for the first \$750,000 on each workers' compensation claim.
 We maintain insurance coverage for per-incident and total losses in excess of these risk retention levels in amounts we consider adequate based upon historical experience and our ongoing review.
 We reserve currently for the estimated cost of the uninsured portion of pending claims, including legal costs.
 These reserves are periodically evaluated and adjusted based on our evaluation of the nature and severity of outstanding individual claims and an estimate of future claims development based on historical development.
-Under agreements with our insurance carriers and regulatory authorities, we have \$20.7 million in standby letters of credit to guarantee settlement of claims.
+Under agreements with our insurance carriers and regulatory authorities, we have \$23.1 million in standby letters of credit to guarantee settlement of claims.